kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Jonas's Unholy Affliction II (7-23-25).md

 	- I took the silver out of Jonas's throat and handed it to Rem to kill the remaining lycanthropes.
 - We headed back to the lab.
 	- Remove curse - requires being done under a full moon, DC 17 constitution.
 18 days until the next full moon.
+	- I took his grimoires about demon kind, mostly legends about them being violent lords, and the dragons destroying them.
+Rumors that the demons went underground after.
+To summon them, you must perform a ritual, blood sacrifice, will let you contact a higher level demon.
+I took all grimoires mentioning anything about it.